-- Dave is a 25-year-old man who is excited to be looking for an engagement ring for his girlfriend.
-He's saved for a long-time, while on a budget, and is looking for a high-quality piece that will last a lifetime.
-He’ll care a great deal about insurance policies and life-time repair offers.
-He'll respond to messaging talking about quality, trustworthiness and after-purchase care.
+- Dave is a 25-year-old guy, super excited about getting an engagement ring for his girlfriend.
+He's been saving up for a while, and he's on a budget, but he wants a high-quality ring that'll last forever.
+Dave cares a lot about insurance policies and lifetime repair offers.
+He'll respond to messages about quality, trustworthiness, and post-purchase care.

-- Jessica just got promoted and wants to reward herself with a pair of earrings.
-While more of an impulsive decision, she wants something to showcase her success, and may be open to credit offers that can help her afford something she doesn't have cash for right now.
-Unlike Dave, she’ll be excited for copy that encourages people to treat themselves, modern jewelry designs and financing options.
+- Then there's Jessica.
+She just got a big promotion and wants to treat herself to a pair of fancy earrings.
+Her decision might be a bit impulsive, and she's open to credit offers to help her afford something she doesn't have cash for right now.
+Jessica is excited about messages that encourage self-indulgence, modern jewelry designs, and financing options.

 Remember your purpose